steveforrest/rosterReview/README.md

 A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-In Gitpod you have superuser security privileges by default.
+Another blue button should appear to click: _Open Browse In Gitpod you have superuser security privileges by default.
 Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

 To log into the Heroku toolbelt CLI: